Feb 13, 2026

-What Is a Simple-Interest Loan?
+What Is a Simple Interest Loan?

-What is a simple interest loan?
 When you get a loan, you have to pay back the principal — the amount you borrowed — plus interest.

 Interest represents the cost of borrowing, and there are two methods for calculating interest on loans — simple interest and compound interest.